SoftFever/OrcaSlicer/README.markdown

        Flow options (advanced):
-        --extrusion-width   Set extrusion width manually; it accepts either an absolute value in mm (like 0.65) or a percentage over layer height (like 200%) --bridge-flow-ratio Multiplier for extrusion when bridging (> 0, default: 1)
+        --extrusion-width   Set extrusion width manually; it accepts either an absolute value in mm (like 0.65) or a percentage over layer height (like 200%) --perimeters-extrusion-width
+                        Set a different extrusion width for perimeters --infill-extrusion-width
+                        Set a different extrusion width for infill --bridge-flow-ratio Multiplier for extrusion when bridging (> 0, default: 1)